Zinabuf/GCIM-GWEIS-Z/README.md

 _<div align="justify">***NB*** The reverse direction analysis follows the same input file format and structure as described above.
 The only difference is the switching of roles between the outcome and exposure variables.
 Specifically: The variable previously treated as the outcome is now used as the exposure, and the variable previously treated as the exposure is now used as the outcome.</div>_
 Example
-Proposed causal: Exposure = Total bilirubin and Outcome = BMI Reverse direction: Exposure = BMI and Outcome = Total bilirubin
+Proposed causal: Exposure = tarit2 and Outcome = trait1
+Reverse direction: Exposure = trait1 and Outcome = trait2

 All other components (genotype data, covariates, file structure, and coding conventions) remain unchanged.